microsoft/fast/specs/carousel/carousel.md

 **Structure:**

 Notes:
-- Since the host element has the handleClick(), it would use event delegation to check what element was clicked on.
+- The host element handleClick() would use event delegation to check what element was clicked on.
 Example: If the target was an element with a `[slot="next-button"]` it would trigger the controller method for nextSlide().
 This way each element passed in via slot would not needs it's own onClick.

 ```html
 <!-- shadow dom -->